tim-rose/makeshift/README.md

 ```

 This will include **devkit**'s targets and pattern rules for doing common
 actions recursively.

-### Help and Debugging

-**Devkit** has a number of targets and features to help you (er, me)
-to see what's going on.

- * `make +help` --prints some help text based on the files you have included
+In particular, the targets described/suggested
+in the GNU make manual are implemented.
+Here's a brief list of some
+of them:

- * `make +vars` --prints all of the defined variables, and their values
+* build --build all the things!
- * `make +var[`_name_`]` --prints a single variable value
- * `make +stddirs` --prints the list of "standard" build and install directories
- * `make VERBOSE=1` --prints the targets and their dependants when executing.
+* test --run tests
+* install, uninstall --install/remove artefacts to a standard location
+* clean, distclean --various cleanup tasks
+* dist --construct a versioned **tar** file of the current directory
+* doc --build documentation.

+Note that the bare basic behaviour for these targets is to do nothing,
+but recurse.
+Things get more interesting when you include various language
+definitions; each language defines extra "do something" targets that are
+attached to (made dependants of) the standard targets.

 ### Languages

 **Devkit** supports several languages, some more completely than
 others.
 The languages I use a lot have better, more complete support,
 the others, less so.
+Sorry, I only have so many fingers.
+To include
-To include the rules for developing in a
-particular language, declare them in the makefile.
-You can declare
+the rules for developing in a particular language, declare them in the
-more than one language.
-For example, in a directory containing C,
+makefile.
+You can declare more than one language.
+For example, in a
-Python and some config files, start with something like:
+directory containing C, Python and some config files, start with
+something like:

 ```makefile
 language = c python conf